-Kleins, recyclers, glass and silicone dab rigs and beyond, we’ve got you covered.
-If the water pipe you’re looking at doesn’t have the style of nail or banger you prefer, head over to our Nails & Carb Caps section and create your perfect rig.
+Kleins, recyclers, glass and silicone dab rigs and beyond.
+Who said cheap dab rigs were hard to find?
+If the water pipe you’re looking at doesn’t have the style of nail or banger you prefer, you're a click away from perfection.

 Most people have at least a vague idea of what a bong is and how it works, but dab rigs are another story altogether.
 While dab rigs, like bongs, are a form of water pipe, the design of dab rigs reflect their different usage.
 The most obvious difference between bongs and dab rigs is size.

 Dab rigs, also known as dab pipes are meant for use with cannabis concentrates, from oils to waxes and shatter.
 People choose dabbing because it delivers much more THC per hit than you can get from smoking dry herb.
 Dabbing also vaporizes its source material rather than burning it, so you’re inhaling steamy vapor rather than smoke.
 Getting more cannabinoids with less strain on the lungs is why so many medical patients prefer to dab, and it certainly doesn’t hurt when your aim is to get as high as possible.

 Because dabbing is all preserving flavor, dab rigs are smaller than bongs.
 While the goal of a bong is generally to get the biggest hits possible, dab rigs are designed to minimize the glass surface area and oxygen exposure your vapor receives.
 The percs in a quality dab rig are also typically larger than in a bong, because larger bubbles preserve flavor better.